CrimsonTome/flask-testing/README.md

 ## Credits and License

 - Code adapted from <https://github.com/realpython/discover-flask>
-- AoC is released under the WTFNMFPL-1.0 License.
+- flask-testing is released under the WTFNMFPL-1.0 License.
 The full license text is included in the [LICENSE](LICENSE) file in this repository.
 Tldr legal have a [great summary](https://tldrlegal.com/license/do-what-the-fuck-you-want-to-but-it's-not-my-fault-public-license-v1-(wtfnmfpl-1.0)) of the license if you're interested.